Best iPhone App Blocker

 Best iPhone app blocker FAQ

-The best iPhone app blocker depends on the failure point.
-Use Screen Time for built-in limits, one sec for mindful interruption, Opal for sessions and analytics, Freedom for cross-device blocking, and Fella when you want selected distracting apps blocked by default with one emergency 5-minute unlock per day.
+There is no single best option.
+Use Screen Time for built-in limits, one sec for mindful interruption, Opal for focus sessions and reports, Freedom for cross-device blocking, and Fella when you want selected distracting apps blocked by default with one 5-minute emergency unlock per blocking session.

 Screen Time can be enough for awareness, basic limits, Downtime, allowed apps, and family controls.
-It is weaker when you keep ignoring limits or want a focused selected-app blocker.
+It is a less focused fit if you keep extending its limits or want selected apps unavailable by default.

 Look at default state, bypass design, emergency access, setup complexity, and whether the blocker fits the apps you actually open automatically.